Japan Trip Planner: Important Things To Know Before Traveling To Japan

 - A select number of non-JR trains

-IC Cards are rechargeable cards that are used to pay public transportation fares and some vending machines, restaurants and specialty shops.
-Let me tell you, IC Cards are SERIOUS TIME SAVERS and WE HIGHLY recommend you get one.
-It is important to know that EACH person needs their own IC card, even kids.
+IC Cards are rechargeable cards that are used to pay public transportation fares and some vending machines, restaurants, and specialty shops.
+Let me tell you, IC Cards are serious time savers, and we HIGHLY recommend you get one.
+It is important to know that EACH person needs their own IC card, even kids (unless under age 5).

 If you plan on visiting Japan again you can also keep your IC card for future use.
-This is what we do and we simply recharge them whenever we arrive.
+This is what we have done in the past and we recharged them when we arrived in Japan.

 How To Use An IC Card

-To use your IC card you’ll simply touch your card over the card reader at the ticket gate for a second or two and enter the gate to the train station.
-Your fare will be deducted after you swipe your card a second time when leaving the station at your final destination.
+To use your IC card you’ll simply touch your card (or phone for digital IC card) over the card reader at the ticket gate for a second or two and enter the gate to the train station.
+Your fare will be deducted after you tap your card a second time when leaving the station at your final destination.
 Super easy, right!?

 You can simply reload your IC card at some ticket machines and recharging machines located usually inside and outside the ticket gate.
 Most machines have an English option in order to know your balance and hear/read directions for how to add more cash.